leo0514/vpc-on-classic-network/lb-overview.md

 If the required authorization is removed, errors might occur for your load balancer.
 {: note}

-{{site.data.keyword.cloud_notm}} Load Balancer for VPC supports TLS 1.2 with SSL termination.
-The following list details the supported ciphers (in order of precedence):
+Only TLS 1.2 is supported.
+The following list details the supported ciphers (listed in order of precedence):

 * TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384
 * TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256